 That includes being aware of what household items we want, and no longer need, that contain scrap metal.

-GLE Scrap Metal performs environmentally-friendly processing and recycling of all base and precious metals, and this family-owned and operated business maintains a zero-landfill policy to help conserve energy.
+GLE Scrap Metal performs environmentally-friendly processing and recycling of all base and precious metals, and this family-owned and operated business maintains a zero-landfill policy for scrap metals brought to us for recycling to help conserve energy.

 The bottom line is that GLE is a company that ensures your excess materials don’t go to waste.